Consensys/code_merklization_of_traces/README.md

 Then, just run `python merklificator directory_with_traces`.

-You can find some sample trace files in the releases section of this repo.
+You can find sample trace files for Mainnet blocks 9000000 - 9250000 in the releases section of this repo.

 ```
 $ python merklificator.py --help